zachblume/machine-learning-recommendation-engine-demo/README.md

 # tmn-demo

-Using BERT (a attention-transformer NLP model) to generate a vector-based index for the purpose of:
+Using BERT (a attention-transformer NLP model), specifically medBERT, to generate a vector-based index for the purpose of:
 * matching clinical trails to a string typed into a search box in real-time

 Take a look at: